industrialist/weather-generator/README.md

 For compiling from source, you will also need a JDK.
 Please refer to this link (http://www.oracle.com/technetwork/java/javase/index-137561.html) and follow the instructions relevant to your system.

-2. Maven
+2. Maven / Dependency Manager

 This project is being developed in intelliJ IDE, using maven for dependency injection.
 You can use an alternative if you wish.

-2. Elevation Source File
+3. Elevation Source File

 Unfortunately, github.com has a max file size of 100mb.
 In order to gain access to the file, please email me at my email address (if you don't have my email address, please visit this[http://visibleearth.nasa.gov/view.php?id=73934] page, download the D2 file and convert it to a bitmap.